Generalized estimating equation

 In statistics, a generalized estimating equation (GEE) is used to estimate the parameters of a generalized linear model with a possible unmeasured correlation between observations from different timepoints.
-Although some believe that Generalized estimating equations are robust in everything even with the wrong choice of working-correlation matrix, Generalized estimating equations are only robust to loss of consistency with the wrong choice.

-Regression beta coefficient estimates from the Liang Zeger GEE are consistent, unbiased, asymptotically normal even when the working correlation is misspecified, under mild regularity conditions.
-GEE is higher in efficiency than generalized linear iterative model GLIM (software) in the presence of high autocorrelation.
-When the true working-correlation is known, consistency does not require MCAR.
-Huber-White standard errors improve the efficiency of Liang Zeger GEE in the absence of serial Autocorrelation but may remove the marginal interpretation.
-GEE estimates the average response over the population ("population-averaged" effects) with Liang Zeger Standard Errors, and in individuals using Huber White Standard Errors also known as "robust standard error" or "sandwich variance" estimates.
-Huber-White GEE was used since 1997, and Liang Zeger GEE dates to the 1980s based on a limited literature review.
+Regression beta coefficient estimates from the Liang-Zeger GEE are consistent, unbiased, and asymptotically normal even when the working correlation is misspecified, under mild regularity conditions.
+GEE is higher in efficiency than generalized linear models (GLMs) in the presence of high autocorrelation.
+When the true working correlation is known, consistency does not require the assumption that missing data is missing completely at random.
+Huber-White standard errors improve the efficiency of Liang-Zeger GEE in the absence of serial autocorrelation but may remove the marginal interpretation.
+GEE estimates the average response over the population ("population-averaged" effects) with Liang-Zeger standard errors, and in individuals using Huber-White standard errors, also known as "robust standard error" or "sandwich variance" estimates.
+Huber-White GEE was used since 1997, and Liang-Zeger GEE dates to the 1980s based on a limited literature review.
 Several independent formulations of these standard error estimators contribute to GEE theory.
-Placing the independent standard error estimators under the umbrella term "GEE" may exemplify Abuse of language.
+Placing the independent standard error estimators under the umbrella term "GEE" may exemplify abuse of terminology.

 GEEs belong to a class of regression techniques that are referred to as semiparametric because they rely on specification of only the first two moments.
-They are a popular alternative to the likelihood–based generalized linear mixed model which is more at risk for consistency loss at variance structure specification.
-The trade-off of variance-structure misspecification and consistent regression coefficient estimates is loss of efficiency, so inflated Wald test p-values as a result of higher variance of standard errors than that of the most optimal.
+They are a popular alternative to the likelihood-based generalized linear mixed model which is more at risk for consistency loss at variance structure specification.
+The trade-off of variance-structure misspecification and consistent regression coefficient estimates is loss of efficiency, yielding inflated Wald test p-values as a result of higher variance of standard errors than that of the most optimal.
 They are commonly used in large epidemiological studies, especially multi-site cohort studies, because they can handle many types of unmeasured dependence between outcomes.